-In addition to being a graduate student in the Religion Department at FSU, I’ve taught undergraduate courses for the department.
+I’ve taught undergraduate courses for the FSU Religion department.
 Since 2010, I have served as the managing editor for the Journal of Southern Religion and was the journal’s web editor from 2010-2012.
 Working first as an Assistant to the Editors in Book Reviews for Church History: Studies in Christianity and Culture, the official journal for the American Society of Church History and now as the Senior Assistant to the Editors has further allowed me to contribute to the academic community.
 You can also find my thoughts at the Religion in American History blog.

 Feel free to contact me (firstname.lastname@example.org) about research, teaching, either of the journals, or any topic or idea raised in my blog posts.